-- 24. Traditional methods of construction in the National Park can be characterised by buildings which we appreciate for adding value to the landscape, being read as part of their setting and being distinct in the local area.
+- 14. Traditional methods of construction in the National Park can be characterised by buildings which we appreciate for adding value to the landscape, being read as part of their setting and being distinct in the local area.
 Local building techniques using local resources were shared locally by builders, designers and occupiers through necessity.
 However, with the advent of cheap energy and the ability to access materials from anywhere, these skills are dwindling.
 This has resulted in the building design becoming homogenised no distinction between areas and no difference in character.
-It is interesting to note that it is often the older, more traditionally-built settlements that remain favoured by us in terms of appreciation of aesthetics creating locally distinct places. - 25.
+It is interesting to note that it is often the older, more traditionally-built settlements that remain favoured by us in terms of appreciation of aesthetics creating locally distinct places. - 15.
 This guidance promotes a thoughtful approach to the design of buildings in the National Park.
-The traditions of sensible siting and orientation which make the most of the local topography to maximise sunlight and minimise exposure should be at the forefront of design practice, as should the use of locally produced and sourced sustainable materials and energy sources. - 26.
-New technologies give us the opportunity to explore radical design solutions and to a point the National Park Authority will embrace such ideas so long as it can be demonstrated that the outcome will be a high quality addition which will enhance the National Park ethos.
-Sustainable buildings and developments which are in unsustainable locations, i.e., remote and inaccessible are very rarely appropriate and will be resisted.
+The traditions of sensible siting and orientation which make the most of the local topography to maximise sunlight and minimise exposure should be at the forefront of design practice, as should the use of locally produced and sourced sustainable materials and energy sources.

+16. New technologies give us the opportunity to explore radical design solutions and to a point the National Park Authority will embrace such ideas - so long as it can be demonstrated that the outcome will be a high quality addition which will enhance the National Park ethos.